 Feedback: The response back to the sender after seeing the video: do Xbox fans rave about it on social media or they don’t like it at all?

 Noise: Ignore this component at your peril.
 When a receiver receives a message which is entirely different from its intent, that is ‘noise.’

 If you are a marketing communicator, the success of your communication depends on many factors.
 For example, unless a video creator is empathetic to the emotions of an Xbox fan, he might not be able to create a video that resonates with them.

 Integrated Marketing Communications has tangible benefits to B2B companies.
 It is a fusion of a company’s promotion tools to communicate value to customers and build customer relationships persuasively.
 Here are the benefits of an integrated marketing communications strategy:

 Companies want to develop and nurture relationships with their customers - it cannot be achieved simply by creating a great product, pricing it appealingly, and making it accessible to your target audience.

-Integrated marketing communications can enable your brand to convey the intended message across marketing channels and mediums, that resonate with your targeted audience.
+An Integrated marketing communications strategy can enable your brand to convey the intended message across marketing channels and mediums, that resonate with your targeted audience.
 This way, marketers are not left wondering how their audience is perceiving it.

 Marketers often gather a lot of fans but fail to interact with them.
 However, American fast food restaurant chain Chick-fil-A, lets their fans know when they open a new store through social media announcements.
 They even feature employees from their store to add a human touch to their messages.